hariinfo/spark-assignment/README.md

 ![DF Caching](data/problem_1.png)

-**NOTE:** Since this step is shared across all tests, I shall skip repeating the same while explaining the "Spark Internals" for every test. <br/>
+**NOTE 1:** Since this step is shared across all tests, I shall skip repeating the same while explaining the "Spark Internals" for every test. <br/>
+**NOTE 2:** The driver and executor process is run on the same JVM thread as the code is run in a local mode. <br/>

 ### Problem 0: Compare the record count of CSV and parquet
 This test is used to ensure we are not missing any records after read and transformation from CSV -> DataFrames -> parquet file.